 But as you’ll see, working for an online company is not your only option.
 In fact, there are 3 routes you’ll learn about in this post that will give you different ways to earn your online English teacher salary.

-So if you’re not earning a salary, what will you earn?
-Well, that depends which route you go down.
+So if they’re not earning a salary, how much do online English teachers make?
+Well, that depends on which route you go down.
 We’ll look at a couple of different ones here.

 - Freelancing for an online school like VIPKid or Cambly

 - Freelancing on an online platform like iTalki or Verbling